About the Pulmonary and Critical Care Medicine Fellowship Program

 MICU (VAMC)

 The newly renovated VA MICU opened in April 2020.
 This state-of-the-art unit is home to 12 beds for MICU patients.
-The MICU team consists of a PCCM attending, PCCM fellow, IM residents, categorical interns, dieticians, and pharmacists.
+The MICU team consists of a PCCM attending, PCCM fellow, IM residents, preliminary interns, dieticians, and pharmacists.
 Call is from home with an IM resident in-house.
 Fellows are expected to be immediately available by phone and to go in for truly urgent needs.

 We are fortunate to have a very active and aggressive cardiothoracic surgery program.
 Our patients benefit from many exciting clinical programs including minimally invasive surgical techniques for valvular heart disease, heart transplantation, and surgical approaches to cardiac arrhythmias.
 The CSICU is a co-management type model, and our fellows rotate with the critical care team, helping to manage these postoperative patients as well as those who require ventricular assist devices, total artificial hearts and ECMO.
 Fellows typically rotate through here during their second/third years.